missfunmi/core-values-app/README.md

   - [ ] Use classes & reusable components
   - [ ] Use events
   - [x] Centralized constants and utils
+- [ ] Add a reset button to clear all grouped items back to the main panel
+- [ ] Hints update:
+  - [ ] Add button to permanently hide hints
+  - [ ] Use localStorage?
+Cookies?
+  - [ ] Fix spacing of hints
+  - [ ] Fix positioning of hint arrows
 - [ ] Draggable interactions:
   - [ ] onBeforeDragStart or onDragStart while in column, hide plus button?
   - [ ] How to prevent draggable from snapping back into column on a false drop?
 - [ ] Local persistence?
-- [ ] Add a reset button to clear all grouped items back to the main panel
 - [ ] License
 - [ ] CI/CD
 - [ ] Logging library [logrocket](https://logrocket.com/)